PratikHarke/Ethical-Hacking/web-security/xss/README.md

 # ⚡ Cross-Site Scripting (XSS)

 ## 📌 Overview
-Cross-Site Scripting (XSS) is a vulnerability that allows attackers to inject malicious scripts into web pages viewed by other users.
+Cross-Site Scripting (XSS) is a web vulnerability that allows attackers to inject malicious scripts into web pages viewed by other users.

+Unlike server-side attacks, XSS executes in the **victim’s browser**, making it dangerous for session theft and user impersonation.

 ---

 ## 🎯 Objective
-- Understand XSS attacks
+- Understand how XSS works
-- Learn how scripts are injected
+- Learn different types of XSS
+- Analyze attack execution
 - Explore prevention techniques

 ---

-## 🧠 How It Works
+## 🧠 Core Concept

-A web app reflects user input without sanitization:
+Applications that reflect user input without proper sanitization allow attackers to inject JavaScript.

+Example:

 ```html
 <input value="user_input">
 ```

-If input is not escaped, attacker can inject JavaScript.
+If not encoded, attacker-controlled input becomes executable.

 ---

 ## 🧠 Types of XSS

 ### 1. Reflected XSS
-- Input reflected immediately in response
+- Input is reflected immediately in response
+- Common in search forms

+---

 ### 2. Stored XSS
-- Payload stored in database
+- Payload is stored in database
-- Executes when users view it
+- Executes when users view affected page

-### 3. DOM-based XSS
-- Occurs in client-side JavaScript

 ---

+### 3. DOM-Based XSS
+- Happens in client-side JavaScript
+- No server involvement

+---

 ## ⚠️ Impact

-- Session hijacking
+- session hijacking
-- Cookie theft
+- cookie theft
-- Account takeover
+- account takeover
-- Defacement
+- malicious redirects

 ---

 ## 🔬 Real-World Relevance
-XSS is one of the most common vulnerabilities in web applications.
+XSS is widely found in modern web apps, especially where input is dynamically rendered.

 ---

+## 🧠 Defender Perspective

+XSS occurs when applications fail to treat user input as **untrusted data**.

+Goal:
+- never allow input to become executable code

+---

 ## 🧾 Key Takeaways

-- Happens due to lack of input/output sanitization
-- Can execute arbitrary JavaScript
+- XSS executes in the browser
+- depends on poor input/output handling
+- can lead to full account compromise